puppetlabs-seteam/bolt-timesync/README.md

         Plan completed successfully with no result
 29)  (ignore the Hiera 4 deprecation warnings)<br/>
 That seems to have worked well.
 Let's verify if the timesources have been updated:<br/>
-`bolt command run 'w32tm /query /peers' --nodes winnode1`<br/>
+`bolt command run 'w32tm /query /peers' --nodes windows`<br/>
 Yep the output shows 4 NTP servers all configured correctly.
 We have now automated a component using Infrastructure as Code!
 30) The IaC we used, is directly reusable by Puppet Enterprise to continuously enforce the correct configuration (of NTP on Windows in this case) across your estate.
 And since we have already used Bolt to apply some IaC on our node, the Puppet agent is already available there now.
 All we need to do to start continuous enforcement, is to activate the agent and point it to the PE master:<br/>
-`bolt command run 'puppet config set server master.inf.puppet.vm' --nodes winnode1`<br/>
+`bolt command run 'puppet config set server master.inf.puppet.vm' --nodes windows`<br/>
-`bolt command run 'start-service puppet' --nodes winnode1`
+`bolt command run 'start-service puppet' --nodes windows`
 31) Show the agent checking in to the master and show how you can enforce the time sync configuration by classifying the node with the same Puppet code.

 <br/>**Optional section to run Tasks & Plans against PE with Bolt**

 32) If we tell Bolt how it can connect to Puppet Enterprise, we get access to PE-managed nodes directly, and we don't need to worry about SSH/WinRm access & credentials anymore.
 To do this, configure the bolt.yaml with 4 properties (and have the 2 files we specify here):<br/>
-`cat Boltdir/bolt.yaml`
+`cat bolt.yaml`

         pcp:
           service-url: https://master.inf.puppet.vm:8143